ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Extensions are mandatory to support.
 Protocol participants MUST NOT participate in tasks containing unrecognized extensions.

 Extensions MUST be encoded in strictly increasing order of `extension_type`.
+If any `extension_type` value is equal or less than that of the extension that precedes it, the job MUST be failed with an `invalidExtension` error; see
+{{errors}}.

 ## Aggregation Parameter Validation {#agg-param-validation}